 Effective April 1, 2017, the Health & Dental Care benefit is mandatory unless proof of other coverage is provided.
 “Employee" shall mean a person who is employed on the full-time staff of the employer and is a resident in Canada, excluding Faculty and Professional Librarians as well as Post Doctoral Fellows hired on a contract basis..
 An employee shall be deemed to be on the full-time staff of the employer if customary employment with the employer is for 30 or more hours per week, excluding any eligible employee not covered on or prior to March 1, 1981.
 With respect to part-time employees, employee shall mean a person who is employed for a minimum of 17.5 hours per week.

-Contract employees who have completed 24 Consecutive Months of contract employment are eligible for group health and dental benefits as defined under the full-time employees' contract.
+Effective October 1, 2021, contract employees are eligible for group health and dental benefits as defined under the full-time employees' contract.
 Employees must meet the minimum required hours stated in the contract to be eligible for coverage.

 Click here to access the Dependent Registration Form.